Dr. Charles T. Tart on March 16th, 2009

 Fifty was easier.
 I spent the evening of my 50th birthday on the mat at Aikido, throwing the 20 year olds around, thinking “What’s the big deal about 50?”
 And getting a funny story to tell when the American Association of Retired Persons invited me to join them a few days later…..Officially defined as old!

 Now here I am in our wonderful little fifth wheel trailer at Zion National Park, having a relaxing pre-dinner drink (who would have ever thought I would look forward to the little mild spaciness and relaxation of a drink?), getting ready to activate my cellular phone connection to the Internet to check on the start of my on-line altered states class for ITP (isn’t technology incredible?), having had a nice hike with my wife Judy this afternoon to Emerald Pools, being a finalist for the Bigelow Visiting Professorship in Consciousness Studies at the University of Nevada in Las Vegas, having a good wife and good children and good grandchildren…..
 Wow!
-It’s very good by all ordinary and my own standards!
-So what do I have to introspect about?
-Just old superego pressure that I ought to introspect about how my life is going?

 Well it’s hard to imagine a more beautiful place to turn 60 than Zion.
 I’ve always loved camping, and to have such a comfortable, cushy place for it to happen like our little Nash trailer…..pretty neat!
 And while my superego is complaining that I’m not getting a proper emotional thrill out of being in such a lovely place, I know it’s getting to me at a deep level and in a few more days I’ll probably be in a really open place to appreciate all this natural beauty we’ll be seeing for the next several weeks.